harishbabu2007/harishbabu2007/README.md

 - 🌱 I’m currently working on drug discovery and deep learning
 - 💞️ I’m looking to collaborate on games, apps, coding projects(any technology) and websites, startups, hackatons, basically anything....
 - 📫 I'm into
-  - Machine learning and neural networks
+  - Machine learning and neural networks, and deeplearning
   - web, mobile and desktop app development
   - cloud services (mostly GCP)
   - full stack development (both frontend and backend)